Molecular Biology

 Xin Li

 Research Interests The long-term goal of our research program is to understand the molecular mechanisms of plant innate immunity.
 We study plant defense against pathogen infection in the context of gene regulation, protein-protein interaction and signal transduction using the model organism Arabidopsis thaliana.
-Our program aims to discover new regulatory components of plant disease resistance and […]
+Our program aims to discover new regulatory components of plant disease resistance and to elucidate the biochemical functions of a number of regulators we have already identified.
+Understanding the innate ability of plants to defend themselves against pathogen infection promises to revolutionize disease control practices in our fields using environmentally friendly strategies.
+A model depicting the involvement of the […]

 Liang Song